socketry/async/context/scheduler.md

 You can use this approach to embed the reactor in another event loop.
 For some integrations, you may want to specify the maximum time to wait to {ruby Async::Scheduler#run_once}.

-### Stopping a Scheduler
+### Cancelling a Scheduler

-{ruby Async::Scheduler#stop} will stop the current scheduler and all children tasks.
+{ruby Async::Scheduler#cancel} will cancel the current scheduler and all children tasks.

 ### Fiber Scheduler Integration